• Skip to main content

 Jump to Recipe - Print Recipe

-Drawing on some technique from Mexico and some flavours from Hong Kong, these duck tortilla wraps are as bold as they are complex.
+Drawing on some techniques from Mexico and some flavours from Hong Kong, this duck taco recipe with roast pumpkin and beans and XO sauce is as bold as it is complex.

 Tortillas

-Tortillas are a thin unleavened flatbread originating in Central America.
-Originally made with ground corn, wheat flour usage became widespread after the arrival of Europeans.
-Tortillas are best known for their role in tacos, enchiladas, and quesadillas.
-While you can buy pure corn tortillas, they are a lot harder to procure than wheat flour tortillas, or the corn and wheat tortillas which I used.
+Tortillas are what we wrap our taco ingredients in.
+They are a thin unleavened flatbread originating in Central America.
+Originally made with ground corn, wheat flour, or a combination of both, they became widespread after the arrival of Europeans.
+Tortillas are best known for their role in enchiladas, quesadillas, as well as tacos.
+While you can buy pure corn tortillas, they are a lot harder to procure than wheat flour tortillas or the corn and wheat tortillas I used.
+Check out what you can get locally, or try Amazon.

 XO sauce

-XO sauce is a Cantonese condiment originating in Hong Kong in the 1980’s.
-More a relish than a sauce, it was named after XO cognac, though it doesn’t contain any.
+XO sauce is a Cantonese condiment originating in Hong Kong in the 1980s.
+It was more relish than sauce.
+It was named after XO cognac, though it doesn’t contain any.
 In Hong Kong at the time, XO had become a generic term for high quality.
-This very tasty relish contains dried shrimps and scallops, red chillis, ham, garlic and canola oil.
-In short, jam packed with umami.
+This delicious relish contains dried shrimps and scallops, red chillis, ham, garlic and canola oil.
+In short, jam-packed with umami.

 I bought my XO sauce from a local Cantonese restaurant.
-You will be able to find it at an Asian store.
+You will be able to find it at an Asian grocery or on Amazon.
 Or you could make your own.

 Servings: 4 people